The seven classical planets as rulers of the tropical Zodiac signs

 Zodiac ruling planets

 Now, beginning with Saturn which is the most distant and cold body in both planetary spheres and the classical planets.
-Saturn becomes the ruler of the opposite pair of signs — Aquarius and Capricorn.
+Saturn becomes the ruler of the opposite (with respect to the solar-lunar dividing line) pair of signs — Aquarius and Capricorn.

 Zodiac ruling planets